Life Events, Decision Making, & Mental Health

 Content warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Life events that can lead to changes in a person’s life may increase stress levels, even if the change was anticipated.
-Learning about life events and possible emotional management mechanisms for addressing feelings around life changes may make such events easier to process.
+Learning about life events and possible emotional management mechanisms for addressing feelings around life changes and their impact on decisions about the future may make such events easier to process.

-Any form of life event that results in a meaningful amount of change can cause stress.
+Any life event that results in a meaningful amount of change can cause stress.
 However, some people may not consider positive life events, such as getting married or graduating from college, stressful.
-Despite this factor, even change that comes in the form of growth and progress can be physically and mentally taxing.
-It may sometimes be helpful to sort significant life events into positive and negative categories, with the caveat that these events can be variable from person to person.
-What may be a positive time for one person may not be for someone else.
+However, even when you gain something positive from a change, it can still be physically and mentally taxing.
+It may be helpful to sort significant life events into positive and challenging categories, with the caveat that these events can be variable from person to person.
+In some cases, what may be a positive time for one person may not be for someone else.

 Positive life events

-Below are examples of common positive life events individuals may go through that can commonly cause stress:
+Below are examples of common “good” life events that individuals may go through that can commonly cause stress:

 • Getting married